 Caring for your pet’s teeth at home

-At Wildbore Vetstop in Worksop, we’re committed to the preservation of oral health, through the education of our staff with a programme of continuous professional development, and our clients using tools like our free pet healthcare email newsletters.
+At Wildbore Vetstop, we’re committed to the preservation of oral health, through the education of our staff with a programme of continuous professional development, and our clients using tools like our free pet healthcare email newsletters.

 You can also book an appointment with one of our nurses, who can show you how to care for your pet’s teeth at home.

 Here are our nursing team’s top tips for good dental home care:

 - Feeding your pet a healthy diet with foods that will give their teeth a good workout is important.

 - For cats and dogs, you can get a range of oral health products, including pet-specific toothpaste and brushes, to help keep their teeth and gums healthy.